 Closed January-March, once spring has sprung, the museum is open daily and best of all, it’s free!

-Take a rainy day off, a la Ferris Beuller style and head over to the Asheville Art Museum.
-Boasting a collection of American art from the 20th & 21st centuries, plus art-related programs for all ages, it is It is the only organization of its kind providing cultural and educational experiences for residents and visitors to the 24 county region.
+Take a rainy day off, a la Ferris Beuller style, and head over to the Asheville Art Museum.
+Boasting a collection of American art from the 20th & 21st centuries, plus art-related programs for all ages, it is the only organization of its kind providing cultural and educational experiences for residents and visitors to the 24 county region.

 R&R – Grove Park Inn & Spa

-Located on the north side of town, Grove Park Inn and Spa features great dining, shopping, a world class spa, sports complex, gold course and is always decorated beautifully for the holidays.
-This elegant resort has something for everyone be you solo, a couple or a family.
+Located on the north side of town, Grove Park Inn and Spa features great dining, shopping, a world-class spa, sports complex, golf course and is always decorated beautifully for the holidays.
+This elegant resort has something for everyone be it you solo, a couple, or a family.

 Gamers – Pinball Museum

 Where can you enter a museum and be able to play with what’s inside?
 At the Asheville Pinball Museum, you’ll find more than 75 vintage pinball machines as well as video games along with a variety of pinball memorabilia for visitors to try out for themselves.
 Visitors can purchase an unlimited session of pinball with over 30 machines to choose from.